 The main symptoms of Covid-19 are:

 - a cough

 - a high temperature (at least 38°C)

 - temporary loss of smell.

-If you've got Covid-19 symptoms call Healthline free on 0800 358 5453 or you call your doctor as soon as possible.
 They will tell you if you need to be tested and give you any other medical advice you need to follow.
 Difficulty breathing can be a possible sign of pneumonia and requires medical attention.

 If it is a medical emergency call 111 immediately.

 Try to self-isolate from other members of your household as much as possible.
 You can find more information on self-isolating at the Government's Covid-19 website.Contact our heart help nurses